mengli-rhizo/MaizeMicrobiome2022/RandomForestAnalysis/README.md

+#Random Forest Analysis
+Relating environmental variaiton from accession point of origin to observed ASV abundacne when grown in a common garden

 Microbiome random forest analysis was done for four separate sets of data…

 First 5 PCs of full microbiome for every type (bacteria/fungi), compartment (root/rhizosphere), and treatment (CK,D,LN,LP) [microbiomesPCs]